-The Designated Teacher will keep an up-to-date record of Looked After Children and Young People in school and will ensure that relevant information is made known to appropriate staff.
+The Designated Teacher will keep an up-to-date record of Children in Care and will ensure that relevant information is made known to appropriate staff.

-A Personal Education Plan will be initiated within 20 school days of the Looked After Child or Young Person starting at the school or being taken into care and will be reviewed regularly and as necessary and appropriate to meet the needs of the LAC/YP.
+A Personal Education Plan will be initiated within 20 school days of the Child in Care starting at the school or being taken into care and will be reviewed regularly and as necessary and appropriate to meet the needs of the Child in Care.
 The PEP will provide a regular opportunity to review progress, note any concerns and ensure that all relevant parties are informed accordingly.